Squarespace SEO for Service Business Part 2: Tactics for Getting Found on Google

 Focus on consistency over volume.

-Local SEO for Service Businesses
+2.2.
+Local SEO for Service Business

 If you serve clients in specific locations, local SEO is critical.

-Must-have for local SEO:
+2.2.1.
+Google Business Profile Setup: Must-have for local SEO:

 Set up Google Business Profile: